swagger-api/swagger-ui/flavors/swagger-ui-react/README.md

 A function that accepts a response object, and returns either a response object or a Promise that resolves to a response object.

+##### `onComplete`: PropTypes.func

+A callback function that is triggered when Swagger-UI finishes rendering an OpenAPI document.

 ### Limitations

 * Not all configuration bindings are available.